SteveMacenski/spatio_temporal_voxel_layer/README.md

 We are able to iterate over very large grids for voxel decay, however there is clearly for every frequency (running at 1, 5, 10, 100hz) an upper limit.
 In the image below, we don't actually hit the limit of the data structure, but iterating at 2hz, we hit the limit of ROS' ability to publish a sufficiently large point cloud in that  time period, we are still running but you can see the robot at the end of an aisle without occupancy points, but still costmap marking from the underlying grid.

+To counter this I include a service to save the grid in the .vdb format for later visualization, and for this reason I do not recommend visualizing the grid during nominal operations unless your decay time is relatively low (0-15 seconds) or else the layer may not meet its frequency requirements due to publishing this massive pointcloud.

 ![openvdb2](https://user-images.githubusercontent.com/14944147/37010656-8ce4ff4c-20ba-11e8-9c35-1ce3e3039f77.png)